 Walk-through

-One concrete end-to-end example from URL to structured JSON record.
 The target is the Archives of Nethys (aonprd): the Pathfinder Second Edition rules reference.
-All of this is in tests/e2e/fixtures/ and plugins/aonprd/.
+The orchestration lives in tests/e2e/fixtures/aonprd-crawl.dag.jsonld and the state in tests/e2e/fixtures/aonprd-crawler.state.json.
+Plugin files live under plugins/aonprd/.

 https://2e.aonprd.com/Feats.aspx?ID=750That URL resolves to the Power Attack feat page: a standard AON HTML page with a structured <h1>, a header field table, a body block, and inline links to other rules entries.

-Ripperoni fetches the raw HTML, hands it to the configured plugin, and the plugin extracts a typed record.
-You never see raw HTML in your output.
+Ripperoni fetches the raw HTML, hands it to the plugin, and the plugin extracts a typed record.

 {